krawaller/accapp/presentation/source/chapters/30 - build step/sections/59 - exercise dist.md

 You are done when...

 * There's a `distribution` folder
+* That folder isn't tracked by git
+* Everything the app needs to run is inside that folder
-* That folder contains no source files
+* That folder contains no other files
-* You can copy just that folder somewhere else and the app still works

 ~~